 PRE-REQUISITES:

 No experience is necessary to start.
-This is a Foundation level class and therefore an introduction to the steps for each skill/exercise required in Team 1 Levels and virtual video title submissions.
+This is a foundation-level class and, therefore, an introduction to the steps for each skill/exercise required in Team 1 Levels and virtual video title submissions.

-Below is a shortlist of equipment you'll need.
+Below is a short list of equipment you'll need.
 A more detailed equipment list will be available in the course material but this list should help to get you started in your collection prior to beginning class:

 Clicker (if you use one)